sonofthort/Curlicue/README.md

 I would also like to present some of my own findings, which could very well duplicate past work.
 If this is the case, I apologize in advance and would very much appreciate feedback.
 These findings include:
 - A generalized definition
-- Analysis of specific functions which work within this definition
+- Analysis of specific functions
 - The concept of an endpoint set
 - Musical application